jruels/auto-infra/labs/tf-jenkins-vm/index.md

 terraform apply -var project_id=$DEVSHELL_PROJECT_ID -var jenkins_workers_project_id=$DEVSHELL_PROJECT_ID
 ```

 You should now see Terraform creating the requested resources.
-One the configuration has been applied Terraform will display out configured `outputs`
+Once the configuration has been applied Terraform will display configured `outputs`
 ```
 Outputs: